qwerfd2/Groove_Coaster_2_Server/README.md

 ## Ranking Data

-A rather comprehenxive data scrape was conducted prior to the server shutdown, containing at least first `99950` ranks of any given song.
+A rather comprehensive data scrape was conducted prior to the server shutdown, containing at least first `99950` ranks of any given song.
 The data and metadata can be acquired at [Google Drive](https://drive.google.com/file/d/1tsZnRnxPdUAoFPLfCzuXJFf9GgHR6rGz/view?usp=drive_link)

 </details>